bigdata-ustc/EduKTM/docs/EKPT.md

-# Knowledge Proficiency Tracing model (KPT)
+#  Exercise-correlated Knowledge Proficiency Tracing model (EKPT)

-If the reader wants to know the details of KPT, please refer to the Chapter 4 of the paper: *[Learning or Forgetting?
+If the reader wants to know the details of EKPT, please refer to the Chapter 5 of the paper: *[Learning or Forgetting?
 A Dynamic Approach for Tracking the Knowledge Proficiency of Students](http://staff.ustc.edu.cn/~huangzhy/files/papers/ZhenyaHuang-TOIS2020.pdf)*.
 ```bibtex
 @article{huang2020learning,
   title={Learning or forgetting?
 A dynamic approach for tracking the knowledge proficiency of students},